1463575811/HelloWorld-ReactNative/README.md

 ```
 in your command line, and you should have access to the CLI of your Android machine.
 If you succeed, you can type `exit` to leave the shell.

-Now, you need to navigate to `ReactNative-HelloWorld\puppet\puppetContainer.js` and change the IP Address to `localhost` if you have Starcounter running on the same machine.
-Or to any IP address SC is running on.
-Save after the modification.
+Now, you need to navigate to `ReactNative-HelloWorld\puppet\puppetContainer.js` and change the IP Address to your machine's IP address, *keep in mind, that you can't use `localhost` because it refers to the Android machine itself*, Save after the modification.

 #### 4. Now in your CLI, that has the current directory set to `ReactNative-HelloWorld`, type:
 ```